NikolasMarkou/blind_image_denoising/README.md

 ## Corruption types
-In order to train such a model we corrupt an input image using several type of noise and then try to recover the original image
+In order to train such a model we corrupt an input image using several types of noise and then try to recover the original image

 * normally distributed additive noise
 * normally distributed multiplicative noise